 - 1. Department requesting a variance will complete a Proposal for Variance of Standards (see appendix A) and submit the document to the Campus Planning Office - 2.
-Upon receipt of a completed variance proposal the Campus Planning Office will prepare and place a space allocation proposal on the Space Allocation Committee's agenda - 3.
-The Space Allocation Committee will then provide a recommendation to the Standards Committee - 4.
-The Standards Committee may then approve the proposal, approve the proposal with conditions or deny the proposal - a.
-The Standards Committee may also defer a decision and request more information from the proposal applicant - 5.
-The proposal application will be notified of the outcome promptly after the Standards Committee.
+Upon receipt of a completed variance proposal the Campus Planning Office will work with the department to provide guidance and an administrative decision. - 3.
+If the applicant would like to appeal the administrative decision, they can notify the Campus Planning Office.
+Campus Planning would then submit the appeal request for review by the Space Allocation Committee.